lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ```

 ![](05-Reliability_files/figure-docx/unnamed-chunk-10-1.png)<!-- -->
 The alpha of this subscale is lower than the total scale score $(\alpha = 0.60$).
-The maximum, average, and minimum split-half reliabilities were 0.56, 0.56, and 0.45; quantiles were at 0.55, 0.56, and 0.56.
+The maximum, average, and minimum split-half reliabilities were 0.56, 0.56, and 0.55; quantiles were at 0.55, 0.56, and 0.56.
 The average interitem correlation was 0.36.

 Because the alpha coefficient can be defined as the "average of all possible split-half coefficients" for the groups tested, it is common for researchers to not provide split-half results in their papers -- this is true for our research vignette.
 I continue to teach the split-half because it can be a stepping stone in the conceptualization of internal consistency as an estimate of reliability.

-### From alpha
+#### Alpha coefficients

 The most common methods to assess internal consistency are the *KR20* (for dichotomous items) and $\alpha$ (for Likert scaling); alpha has an alias, $\lambda _{3}$ (i.e., the Guttman lambda 3).